jhus5/azure-database-migration860/README.md

 also verified successful backup in azure data studio:

+Carried out the same exercise from azure cloud services.
+This time I restored data back back a few hours, at 10AM this morning, before mimicking data loss:

+Deployment completed.

-## Milestone 6: Geo replication and failover
+## Milestone 6: Geo replication and failover (Refer to odt file for screenshots)

 ### Geo replication of the same server in Azure SQL datbase: